Phase fluctuations in a confined fluid: Results

 \subsection{Fluctuations at the bubble binodal}

 We now turn to the case in which the energy barrier is sufficiently small to allow spontaneous thermal fluctuations to make the system oscillate between the fully liquid state, and the state with a temporarily well-defined bubble (phase flipping).
-We will focus on the bubble binodal, for which the probability to observe either state will be equal.
+We will focus on the bubble binodal, which corresponds to the conditions at which the free-energy of the homogenous liquid and the stable bubble are equal.

 We start with a description of the characteristic parameters for the bubble binodal.
 Figure~\ref{fig:Vflip} (top) shows the equilibrium and critical bubble volumes as a function of cavity volume.
 The analytic formulas (Eq.~\ref{eq:xcphicapprox}) give excellent approximations, with a relative error always less than 9\% (see Fig.~\ref{fig:Vflip} (bottom)).